Australian Ice Hockey League: COVID-19 season cancellations (2020–21)

+Third decade (2022–present)

 In 2022, the AIHL announced it would be returning to a regular season for the first time since 2019.
-The League released information of a new board of directors and executive team as well as the adoption of a new finals format and increase to game lengths.
+The league released information of a new board of directors and executive team as well as the adoption of a new finals format and increase to game lengths.
 The AIHL would implement the international standard 60-minute games (up from 50 minutes) and expanded the finals weekend to include a preliminary final and an additional day in the schedule.
 The League also announced a new license holder for the Adelaide Adrenaline franchise, headed by Benny Gebert and Glen Foll.
 A new domestic broadcasting deal was struck with Kayo Sports that will increase the amount of AIHL content broadcast within Australia.
 Internationally, the league signed a three-year contract with Swiss-based multi-national Sportradar to distribute AIHL broadcasting in North America and Europe.
-Preparations for the 2022 season was disrupted by the withdrawals of the Perth Thunder and Adelaide Adrenaline due to continued state border restrictions and disagreements with rink management respectively.
+Preparations for the 2022 season were disrupted by the withdrawals of the Perth Thunder and Adelaide Adrenaline due to continued state border restrictions and disagreements with rink management respectively.
 However, in February 2022, the AIHL announced the expansion of the league would take place in 2023 and followed this up with the granting of licenses to the Brisbane Lightning, headed by Ice Hockey Queensland (IHQ), and the Central Coast Rhinos, who will be returning to the league for the first time in fourteen years after originally leaving at the conclusion of the 2008 season.

+Due to extended renovation works at Macquarie Ice Rink, the two Sydney teams, the Bears and the Ice Dogs were forced to withdraw from the 2025 AIHL season.
+Both are expected to return in 2026.